ravi0130/azure-avs-microhack/README.md

 - Password: MicroHack/123

 You may log on to the jumpbox VM through Bastion to test access is successfull.

+You may check on the VPN gateway / connection tab, that the connection toHub is in status "connected".

 ### Task3 : Review material